 To find meetings, start by typing “online AA meetings in a city and or state” into a search engine.
 Searching on Facebook is another resource for finding online AA meetings, as are local AA intergroup websites.

 A vital part of AA’s mission is anonymity, and many people are justifiably concerned about security and privacy relating to online meetings.
 Using a fictitious name, a person can stay completely anonymous on a Zoom AA meeting if they choose.

 Online meetings make passing the basket impossible.
-There are alternative methods available including mailing a check to the local intergroup office or to the treasurer of a group.
+There are alternative methods available, including mailing a check to the local intergroup office or the treasurer of a group.